 These airlines make up the SkyTeam alliance:

 Admittedly, there are no SkyTeam domestic flights within Australia.
 And while there are SkyTeam airlines in Africa and South America, there are no direct links between these continents and Australia.
 But if you regularly travel to Asia, Europe or the United States, SkyTeam airlines actually cover you pretty well.
+There is also a SkyTeam trans-Tasman route, from Brisbane to Auckland with China Airlines.

 Earning SkyTeam airline miles in Australia